jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ### 19 Duties of landlord on receipt of bond
 (1) Where any person pays to the landlord, or to any other person on behalf of the landlord, any amount by way of bond (whether the amount is for the whole or part of the bond), the following provisions shall apply:
-  (a) the person who receives the payment shall forthwith give to the payer a written receipt, signed by that person, showing—
+  (a) as soon as practicable after receiving the payment, the person who receives it must give to the payer a written receipt, signed by that person, showing—
     (i) the address of the premises to which the payment relates; and (ii) the amount and nature of the payment; and (iii) the date of the payment; and